Ashcroft Technology Academy: Admissions for Year 7

 The school is oversubscribed; in 2010 there were 1,390 applications for the 210 places available.

 The Sixth Form

 Post-16 at Ashcroft provides students with a range of courses and teaching methods.
 The Sixth Form comprises Year 12 and 13 of around 150 students.
 Students need 7 A*-C in different subjects with a minimum of 4 B Grades at GCSE to progress onto Level 3 courses; however the International Baccalaureate students are required to have 8 A*-B Grades at GCSE.

 Ofsted Report

-Ashcroft Technology Academy's latest Ofsted report, from 2015, gave a result of "Outstanding".
+Ashcroft Technology Academy's Ofsted report, from 2015, gave a result of "Outstanding", the latest report in 2021 is still "Outstanding".

 Homework

 The school issues weekly homework for each subject from years 7-11 using the Show My Homework platform.
 All issued homework can be found in the homework section on their website.

 Controversies

 In 2011, the academy was criticised after it was revealed that teachers' contracts contained a clause forbidding them from taking industrial action, despite such a clause being legally unenforceable in the UK.
 This was in addition to union negotiation rights not being recognised by academy leaders or governors.
 As a result, teachers belonging to the National Union of Teachers did not take part in strikes in June 2011 due to disciplinary concerns.
 The contract was called "draconian" by the Times Educational Supplement.

 The school attracted criticism in September 2021 when it was revealed that the school had implemented a policy prohibiting the bringing of bicycles on to the school site, and also included bicycles in a list of other prohibited items including weapons, drugs, and pornography.